vueuse/sound/README.md

 All the credit behind this idea goes to [Josh W. Comeau](https://github.com/joshwcomeau).

-This packages aims to implement the exact same things as the React [useSound](https://github.com/joshwcomeau) hook, but for Vue 3 and its wonderful composition API.
+This packages aims to implement the exact same things as the React [useSound](https://github.com/joshwcomeau) hook, but for Vue and its wonderful Composition API.

-The documentation of this package has only been updated for Vue 3.
+The documentation of this package has only been updated for Vue Composition API instead of React Hooks.